PostHog/posthog.com/contents/blog/how-to-measure-product-market-fit.md

 The above example shows how PostHog's product-market fit started to appear in later 2021 / early 2022, and was strongly confirmed by mid-2022.
 While exponential growth is obviously desirable, consistent linear growth is also a good sign of product-market fit.

-Glimpse will also suggest related companies, which is a useful way to compare your word-of-mouth growth with other companies, particularly those you know have product-market fit,.
+Glimpse will also suggest related companies, which is a useful way to compare your word-of-mouth growth with other companies, particularly those you know have product-market fit.

 ![related companies](../images/blog/how-to-measure-product-market-fit/related-companies.png)